rashidakamal/itpcamp-dataviz/README.md

 **Sometimes Github has trouble displaying large notebooks!
 If you run into issues, view the code notebook [here](https://nbviewer.jupyter.org/github/rashidakamal/itpcamp-dataviz/blob/master/311_complaints.ipynb).**

-These were the installation instructions I sent to the participants:
+## Installation instructions sent to the participants:

 1. Install Python 3, if you have not previously done so.
 (Anything above 3.6 is fine).
 	For MAC: [https://docs.python-guide.org/starting/install3/osx/](https://docs.python-guide.org/starting/install3/osx/)